djtran/bunnylol/README.md

 1. Run `npm install` so that `flow` (JavaScript type checker) can run.

 2. Open up the `src/commands.js` file.
 Add your command to the `COMMANDS` object.
 You must include a `name` and `url` attribute and you can add an additional `searchurl` attribute if you would to be able to type a command like `yt NBA Highlights` (in which case, `bunnylol` will automatically search for NBA Highlights on YouTube).
+Run `npm run flow` for type checking.

-3. Run `npm run build; npm run bundle; npm run minify`.
+3. Run `npm run pub`.

-4. Publish to your website.

-## Running locally

-Since we use `import` module syntax, we need to run a server to bypass CORS issues.
-You can setup the server by running `npm install`, followed by `node server.js`.
-The server should be up and visible at `localhost:3000`.
+4. Test, commit, push